-The Heritage Committee meets the 1st Wednesday of the month at Mission Viejo City Hall in the Saddleback Room, 200 Civic Center Drive, at 6:00 p.m. or as posted.
+The Heritage Committee meets the first Wednesday of the month (dark in July and December) in the Jacaranda Room at the Norman P. Murray Community Center, located at 24932 Veterans Way, Mission Viejo.
+Meetings begin at 6 pm or as posted.
 Meeting agendas and minutes can be viewed by clicking here.

 The Heritage Committee seeks new members who are interested in serving the City of Mission Viejo and learning about and preserving its rich history.
-For further information, please call (949) 470-8488.
-If interested, please complete the Heritage Committee Application and send via fax, mail, or drop it off at:
+For further information, please call 949-470-8488.

 The City of Mission Viejo Heritage Committee invites you to view the Heritage House exhibit about the history of this land that is now called Mission Viejo.
-The Heritage House is normally open the 2nd Saturday of the month or by appointment and located at Melinda Park, 28951 Melinda Road, on the corner of Melinda Road and Santa Margarita Parkway.
-At one time, Rancho Mission Viejo was part of a 200,000-acre land grant given in 1845 to John Forster.
-To learn more or to schedule a tour call 949-470-8488 and a committee member will lead you and/or your group on a historical journey.
+The Heritage House is typically open the third Sunday of the month from 11 am - 1 pm, or by appointment.
+The house is located at Melinda Park, 28951 Melinda Road, on the corner of Melinda Road and Santa Margarita Parkway.
+At one time, Rancho Mission Viejo was part of a 200,000-acre land grant given in 1845 to John Forster and Richard O'Neill.
+To schedule a group tour lead by a committee member, call 949-470-8488.
 All ages are welcome!

 Have a question about the history of Mission Viejo, or need help with some research?
-Contact us via email at firstname.lastname@example.org or give us a call at (949) 830-7100, extension 5110.
+Contact us via email at firstname.lastname@example.org or give us a call at 949-830-7100, ext.
+5110.

 Oral History Interviews and Transcripts